AHC Global Health Seed Grants: Research in Uganda

 The University of Minnesota Academic Health Center (AHC) established the Uganda Hub in August 2015.
 The Hub is anchored by a strong collaboration between the University of Minnesota and Makerere University that has been growing since 2005.

-The Center for Global Health and Social Responsibility (CGHSR) and the Global Medical Education and Research Program (GMER) request proposals for new research projects based in Uganda where the AHC has launched a new hub of innovation to advance new research and educational opportunities.
+The Center for Global Health and Social Responsibility (CGHSR) requests proposals for new research projects based in Uganda where the AHC maintains a hub of innovation to advance new research and educational opportunities.
 The goals of these seed grants are to:

 - Seed new research studies by UMN faculty from the health sciences that have potential to attract future funding from external sources;